Catharina-vanVeen/Basic-Python-Projects/README.md

 <h3 id="dcb">Django_Checkbook</h3>
-<p>This project uses the <string>django framework</strong>.
+<p>This project uses the <strong>django framework</strong>.
 The project allows the user to maintain several bank accounts.
 The user can create accounts and add transactions.
 The user can see statements with balance and transactions. </p>